mitchty/shenanigans/readme.md

 To use download pulumi and golang go here, this readme will not cover installing dependencies:
 - [pulumi](https://www.pulumi.com/docs/get-started/install/) Tested version: v3.94.0
 - [go](https://go.dev/dl/) Tested version: 1.21.6
+- *FOR NOW* (this may not be a permanent requirement if I can figure out the helmfile library) [helmfile](https://github.com/helmfile/helmfile)

 Note that there is an *.envrc* file that will use nix and setup all dependencies for you if you use *direnv*.
-Other versions of golang or pulumi may work but are untested.
+Other versions of golang, pulumi, and helmfile may work but are untested.
+Caveat emptor.

 ## First time setup